AshFoster/foodie-favourites/README.md

 - Custom box shadow is applied to the welcome message area which still appears on smaller screens even though the element's background is transparent on smaller screens.
 This was solved by adding custom class names to the relevant elements and then adding box shadows using media queries.

 - Any logged in user can access the edit and delete pages of any restaurant, and the edit page of any user's profile if they type in the correct url.
 This was fixed by overiding the get_queryset funcion of the relevant views and returning only objects which the current user is associated with.

+- When deplying to Heroku for the first time the background images applied to divs via the css file were not loading.
+This was fixed by uploading all of the images to Cloudinary and then referencing the urls given to them by Cloudinary in the css file.

+- When uploading an image to a profile the image was not displaying correctly.
+This was caused by an if statement being in the wrong place in profile.html.
+This was easily rectified by moving the if statement to the correct place.

 #### Unfixed Bugs